sebastien-dargoeuves-ipf/ipf-netbox-site-sep/README.md

 # Site Separation with NetBox

-This script updates the Global Attributes in IP Fabric based on site information from NetBox.
+This script updates the Global Attributes in IP Fabric based on information from NetBox: site or location.
 It fetches devices from NetBox, builds a dictionary of attributes, and optionally pushes these attributes to IP Fabric.
 It also handles devices with serial numbers containing a `/`.

 ## Requirements